-The maximum input voltage for connection to the HVAC/HVDC power supply should not exceed 305 VAC and 400 VDC .
+The maximum input voltage for connection to the HVAC power supply must not exceed 305VAC.

-- If connecting to AC power, attach an AC power plug to the unterminated wires on the HVAC/HVDC power cord that meets your facility and local code requirements.
+- 1. If connecting to AC power, attach an AC power plug to the unterminated wires on the HVAC/HVDC power cord that meets your facility and local code requirements.
 If connecting to DC power, verify how you will attach these unterminated wires to your site's DC power terminal blocks.
-For more information on the HVAC/HVDC power cord available for these power supplies, refer to Using HVAC/HVDC power cords on page 72. - 2.
+For more information on the HVAC/HVDC power cord available for these power supplies, refer to "Using HVAC/HVDC power cords" on page 55. - 2.
 Ground the chassis by attaching a ground wire from building ground to an appropriate crimp connector and attaching the connector to the 2AWG Panduit LCD2-14AF lug located to the left of the bottom fan assembly near the bottom of the chassis. - 3.
-Remove the logo bezel protective cover if it is still installed over the top air vents on the port side of the chassis.
-Refer to Removing logo bezel protective cover on page 62 for instructions.
+Remove the protective cover if it is still installed over the top air vents on the port side of the chassis.

-Remove the logo bezel protective cover on the port side of chassis before applying power.
+Remove the protective cover on the port side of chassis before applying power.
 This cover is attached over the air vents.
 If not removed, the chassis can overheat and will eventually shut down.

 - 4. Install all power supplies provided for your device if not already installed.
-Refer to Installing a power supply on page 187 for procedures. - 5.
-When installing the device in a rack, route power cables from power distribution units (PDUs) so they do not cover air vents in chassis.

-6. Before connecting the power cord to a power supply, first remove the cable restraint cover, if it is installed under the power cord connector.
+Refer to "Installing a power supply" on page 166 for procedures. - 5.
+When installing the device in a rack, route power cables from power distribution units (PDUs) so they do not cover air vents in chassis. - 6.
+Before connecting the power cord to a power supply, first remove the cable restraint cover, if it is installed under the power cord connector.
 Remove the cover by unscrewing the two torx head screws.
 Save the retainer cover and screws for reinstallation after plugging in the power cord.